-Table 40 - Overview on the types of DRT services
+Table 63 - Overview on the types of DRT services

 DRT type Pictogram Definition Addresses-to- addresses Connection between any addresses to any others in a defined zone Addresses-to- hub Feeder model Connection between a hub and any address in a defined area - both ways.
-Virtual line (martine) Regular line only operated only after at least one demand.
-Stops-to-stops () () Zonal.
+Virtual line (mart) Regular line only operated only after at least one demand.
+Stops-to-stops Cores and the second se Zonal.
 Connection between stops in a defined zone.
 Stops-to-hub Feeder model.
 Connection between a hub and on-demand stops in a defined zone.
 End-of-line-to- stops 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 Feeder model.
 Regular line serving on-demand stops beyond terminal point

-Variations of the DRT are ensured by some services rules (Table 41):
+Variations of the DRT are ensured by some services rules (Table 64):

-Table 41 - DRT Service rules
+Table 64 - DRT Service rules